arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/04-step.md

 3. In the search box at the top of the page, remove any existing filters and search for data from the Storedog microsite by selecting the facet under **Services** titled **storedog-microsite**.

+  To further narrow down your search, also select **Desktop** under the **Device** facet.

-4. Click on one of the sessions that has over 15 actions associated with it, which can be found in the **Action Count** column.
-The session should look like this image:
+4. Click on one of the sessions that has multiple actions and errors associated with it.
+The resulting panel that opens for the session should look like this image:

   ![The user session shows a list of actions the user took.](assets/session-events.png)

-  Here, you can see exactly what path the user took in the application and when the error occurred throughout their session.
+  Here, you can see exactly what journey the user took in the application and when the error occurred throughout their session.

   In this menu, you can also view only the errors or the attributes of the user that had the errors, which makes it easier to see if the issue is specific to a user's environment or location.